Learn more about verification codes and why Ring requires them for signing in.

 Verification code requirements

-When signing in, you have the option to choose how you want to receive your verification code: by Text Message to a phone number you provide, or you can generate a code in an Authenticator App on a device you enroll in your Ring account.
+When creating your Ring account, Ring offers you two options for how to receive your verification code: by text message to a phone number you provide, or you can generate a code in an authenticator app on a device you enrol in your Ring account.

 With this option, we'll send you a text with a 6-digit code to the phone number you provide, after entering your password.
 Enter that code, and you're in.